knetikmedia/knetikcloud-csharp-net20-client/docs/BRERuleEngineTriggersApi.md

 <a name="updatebretrigger"></a>
 # **UpdateBRETrigger**
-> ModelBreTriggerResource UpdateBRETrigger (string eventName, ModelBreTriggerResource breTriggerResource)
+> BreTriggerResource UpdateBRETrigger (string eventName, BreTriggerResource breTriggerResource)

 Update a trigger